BROWSER-COIN/BROSER-COIN/README.md

 While Bitcoin is considered to be a privacy-oriented system, the blockchain is open to analyze by anyone, and there are numerous transaction tracing tools like Chainalysis, Coinfirm, Elliptic, CipherTrace, and Crystal.
 They're all not free, and Bitcoin users rarely have a chance to see how deep the rabbit hole goes.
 We start with a simple transaction scoring tool, and will soon expand this even further.
 We'll provide this service for free as we hope it'd help Bitcoin users to take some of their privacy back.

-Transaction tracing is quite an easy task on the Bitcoin blockchain due to the following reasons:
+Transaction tracing is quite an easy task on the Bitcoin  due to the following reasons:

 1. Most users aren't concerned enough about their privacy and make rookie mistakes like sending round BTC amounts
 2. Wallet software developers mostly don't care about user privacy.
 Taking the previous example in context, there are no warnings if user tries to send a round amount.